StreamlineDevelopers/Webflow2React-V3/README.md

 ## Output

-After running the scripts, a new directory named `react_output` will be created inside your `scripts` folder.
+After running the scripts, the `react_output` directory (or whatever you named it in `config.json`) will be created inside your `scripts` folder.
 It will have the following structure:

 ```
 scripts/